Harvey Elliott: 2021–22 season

 Elliott signed a new long-term contract with Liverpool on 9 July 2021.
 He made his full Premier League debut for Liverpool on 21 August, starting and playing the whole match in a 2–0 win against Burnley.

-On 12 September, Elliott dislocated his ankle in a challenge with Leeds United defender Pascal Struijk in a 3–0 away league win.
+On 12 September 2021, Elliott dislocated his ankle in a challenge with Leeds United defender Pascal Struijk in a 3–0 away league win.
 Following the injury, Liverpool confirmed that he would require surgery.
 On 14 September, Elliott underwent successful surgery in London, with the club remaining hopeful that he would make a return before the end of the 2021–22 season.

 Elliott returned to the Liverpool squad on 6 February 2022 in a fourth round FA Cup match against Cardiff City, coming on as a substitute in the 58th minute and scoring his first Liverpool goal in a 3–1 Liverpool victory.

-On 16 February 2022, he made his Champions League debut, being named in the starting line-up for a Round of 16 tie against Italian giants Inter Milan.
+On 16 February, he made his UEFA Champions League debut, being named in the starting line-up for a round of 16 tie against Italian giants Inter Milan.
 He played 60 minutes before being replaced by Naby Keïta.

-He came on in the 79th minute of the 2022 EFL Cup Final for captain Jordan Henderson and played the remaining minutes of the game, including the entirety of extra time.
-The game finished 0-0 and Elliott scored the 9th penalty for his side in the resulting shootout, which they won 11–10, to lift their first EFL Cup in 10 years.
+Elliott came on in the 79th minute of the 2022 EFL Cup final for captain Jordan Henderson and played the remaining minutes of the game, including the entirety of extra time.
+The game finished 0–0 and Elliott scored the 9th penalty for his side in the resulting shootout, which they won 11–10, to lift their first EFL Cup in 10 years.
+Liverpool narrowly missed out on the chance to achieve a historic quadruple, coming second in the 2021–22 Premier League and the Champions League but winning both the EFL Cup and the FA Cup.

-2022–23 season
+2022–2025

-On 27 August 2022, he scored his first Premier League goal for Liverpool in the 9–0 win against AFC Bournemouth.
-He became a regular in the first team, deputising for Jordan Henderson in the Captain's absence, and won plaudits for his "exceptional" performance against Newcastle United.
-On 12 October 2022, he scored his first Champions League goal when he scored the rebound from Diogo Jota's deflected effort in a 7–1 win against Rangers, their heaviest ever European defeat and the first time they had conceded seven goals at Ibrox.
+On 27 August 2022, Elliott scored his first Premier League goal for Liverpool in a 9–0 win against AFC Bournemouth.
+He became a regular in the first team, deputising for Jordan Henderson in the captain's absence, and won plaudits for his "exceptional" performance against Newcastle United.

+On 12 October 2022, Elliott scored his first Champions League goal when he scored the rebound from Diogo Jota's deflected effort in a 7–1 win against Rangers.
 He then scored his second Champions League goal just two weeks later, notching the third in a 3–0 away win over Ajax at the Johan Cruyff Arena to help Liverpool qualify for the knockout stage.
+At the end of the 2022–23 season, Liverpool narrowly missed out on Champions League qualification.

+Elliott became a first-team regular for Liverpool in the 2023–24 season.
+He helped the team win the EFL Cup in that season.

+On 5 March 2025, Elliott came on for Mohamed Salah in the 86th minute and scored the winning goal just 47 seconds after coming off the bench against Paris Saint-Germain in the UEFA Champions League.
+Although the team were eliminated in the return leg at Anfield, Elliott won his first Premier League title with Liverpool a month later.